nathanmarz/specter-wiki/List-of-Macros.md

 what's used to transform the data structure, while `user-ret` will be added to the `user-ret` sequence in the final return. replace-in is useful for situations where you need to know the specific values of what was transformed in the data structure.
-This macro will attempt to do inline factoring and caching of the path, falling back to compiling the path on every invocation it it's not possible to factor/cache the path.
+This macro will do inline factoring and caching of the path.

 Note that the `user-ret` portion of the return value of `transform-fn` must be a sequence in order to be joined onto all previous user-return values.